armanvirus/lectrocloud/README.md

 1. Start the development server: npm start

-2. Open your browser and navigate to `http://localhost:3000` to see Connectix in action.
+2. Open your browser and navigate to `http://localhost:3000` to see Acawave in action.

 ## Tech Stack

-Connectix is built using the following technologies:
+Acawave is built using the following technologies:

 - Frontend: React, Redux
 - Backend: Node.js, Express